 Our current show Idle Women of the Wartime Waterways is all about the women who did their bit for the war effort by working on the canal boats.
 At the time they were called ‘trainees’ but after the war they acquired the nickname Idle Women – not very flattering but a great name for a show!
 Our double bill of theatre, poetry and songs (based on very thorough research) shares their stories – including how they got that nickname.

-We have just completed our Spring tour and are taking a short break before starting again in early June.
 You can read more about the women we are celebrating this year and the route here or head straight for the tour dates and venues and book your ticket (or reserve a seat for the free entry/pay what you can shows) by clicking on the poster image.

 A powerful reminder of the crucial role women played in keeping the country running during the war.

 Both women are exceptional storytellers, their performances brimming over with personality and linguistic virtuosity.